Clemapfel/mousetrap/docs/04_widgets.md

 ### Wrapping

-Wrapping determines after which character in the text a line break is inserted if the texts width exceeds that of the `Label`s parent widget.
+Wrapping determines after which character in the text, a line break is inserted if the text's width exceeds that of the `Label`s parent widget.
 For wrapping to happen at all, the `JustifyMode` has to not be set to anything **other** than `JustifyMode::NONE`.

 Wrapping mode are values of the enum \a{LabelWrapMode}, which has the following values: